Congratulations on your new job! Now let's focus on making the first 30, 60, and 90 days a success.

 It may seem counterintuitive, but do find the time to have coffee or drinks with your old co-workers.
 Keeping your professional network active isn't just a task for those of us in active job-search mode!
 Find the time to send an email to your old mentor or chat with a friend from the old office.

 In summary, remember that the energy and effort you invest in putting your best foot forward will pay significant dividends as your position within the new company becomes more established.
 You don't get a second chance to make a good first impression, so when starting a new job, work hard, say thank you, and build your professional network.
 Your future self will thank you for a good reputation, a great first performance review, and the promotion opportunities that will result.

 Is your new job not the right job?
-Brush up your resume with a free resume review!
+Even if it is, make sure your resume is still in good job-search shape with free resume review!